-8.1.5 Honour Expressive User Feedback and Corrections.
+9.1.5 Honour Expressive User Feedback and Corrections

 Giving feedback and corrections to intelligent systems has been recognised as an integral part of interaction with such systems, in particular in the area of interactive machine learning [3].
-Yet, options for doing so in the practical systems we analysed in this paper were sparse or difficult to find for users, or were not seen as helpful in their current state.
+However, options for doing so in the practical systems we analysed in this paper were sparse or difficult to find for users, or were not seen as helpful in their current state.
 For example, Netflix offers a possibility for giving feedback, but the binary approach of "thumbs up" and "thumbs down" was heavily criticised both in the reviews and our online study.
 Users appreciate a more fine-grained, meaningful feedback system - a 5-level star rating was often mentioned as a preferred approach.
+Google Assistant users even suggested that the system should not just offer the possibility, but ask for feedback proactively to make sure that user feedback is incorporated to improve system performance.

 Moreover, a seemingly obvious, but crucial follow-up issue is to actually take feedback into account and provide a means of confirming this to the user.

-8.2 When in Doubt, Trust in Humans Seems to Outweigh AI
+9.2 When in Doubt, Trust in Humans Seems to Outweigh AI